Software development phases, methodologies of an IT vendor

 Agile

-Born as a response to the limitations of traditional software development approaches such as Waterfall, the Agile method represents a development philosophy that promotes the rapid and iterative delivery of software, with constant attention to customer value and flexibility in dealing with changes in requirements.
+Born as a response to the limitations of traditional software development approaches such as Waterfall, the Agile method represents a development philosophy that promotes the rapid and iterative delivery of custom software, with constant attention to customer value and flexibility in dealing with changes in requirements.
 The Agile methodology has been designed to adapt to changing market needs and to promote a culture of collaboration between functional teams.

 Advantages: